 - Back up the data on your device to another computer or cloud-based service.

-- Have the ability to remote remove data should your device get lost or stolen.
+- Have the ability to remotely remove data should your device get lost or stolen.

 New Debit Card Fraud Alerts